Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 1. Diagnostics of the operational characteristics of the child’s activity

-The operational characteristics of activity are understood as the characteristics of working capacity, the rate of mental activity.
+Operational characteristics of activity are understood as characteristics of performance and rate of mental activity.

-Target: study of the parameters of attention (stability, distribution, switchability), assessment of the characteristics of the pace of activity, the manifestation of signs of fatigue and satiety.
+Target: study of attention parameters (sustainability, distribution, switchability), assessment of the characteristics of the pace of activity, manifestation of signs of fatigue and satiety.

-Age of the surveyed : children 5-8 years old.
+Age of subjects : children 5-8 years old.

 Procedure:

-A blank methodology form is put in front of the child and a psychologist, filling in the blank sample figures (in the upper left part of the form), says
+A blank form of the methodology is placed in front of the child and the psychologist, filling out the empty sample figures (in the upper left part of the form), says

-Instructions:“Look, I will put a point in this square, in a triangle - such a line (vertical), leave the circle clean, I will not draw anything in it, and in a rhombus - such a line (horizontal).
-You will fill in all the other figures yourself, just as I showed you. "
+Instructions:“Look, in this square I’ll put a dot, in the triangle – like this dash (vertical), I’ll leave the circle blank, I won’t draw anything in it, and in the rhombus – like this dash (horizontal).
+You will fill in all the other figures yourself, just as I showed you.”

-The sample on the sheet remains open until the end of the child's work.
+The sample on the sheet remains open until the child finishes his work.

-After the child has started work, the psychologist turns on the stopwatch and records the number of forms of the form filled in by the child for every 30 seconds or 1 minute (marks with a dot or dash right on the form) It is advisable to record from what moment the child begins to work from memory, that is, without support with a glance at the sample.
+After the child starts working, the psychologist turns on the stopwatch and records the number of figures on the form filled out by the child every 30 seconds or 1 minute (marked with a dot or line directly on the form).
+It is advisable to record from what moment the child begins to work from memory, that is, without support by looking at the sample.

-In the protocol, it is necessary to note how the child fills in the figures: diligently, accurately or impulsively; how this affects the pace of work; what motivation was most effective for the child.
+The protocol must note how the child fills out the figures: diligently, accurately or impulsively; how does this affect the pace of work; what motivation turned out to be most effective for the child.

 Indicators: